-First Nations have always used this impressive and wild waterway to reach their traditional hunting grounds.
-In fact, the entire region is home to a huge herd of 400,000 caribou, bearing the same name as the river.
-Combined with the Leaf River herd, they constitute the largest caribou population in the world.
+First Nations have always used this majestic natural corridor to reach their hunting grounds.
+The entire region is home to a huge 400,000-head caribou herd named after the river.
+Together with the Leaf River herd, it constitutes the largest caribou population in the world.

-The George River has plenty of rapids, but there are no waterfalls along its course which cannot be conquered by Atlantic salmon.
-The river’s average flow of over 3,000 cubic meters per second makes for particularly strong fish.
-These rough waters should only be tamed by experienced boatsmen.
-The George River is also home to landlocked salmon, anadromous brook trout and lake trout.
-The river’s tributaries found below Helen Falls, located 64 kilometers from the mouth, provide ideal spawning grounds for large populations of Arctic char.
+The George River has many rapids, but no falls that are impassable for Atlantic salmon.
+An average flow of over 3,000 cubic metres per second makes the fish particularly vigorous.
+Its tumultuous waters, which can only be tamed by seasoned navigators, are also frequented by landlocked salmon, anadromous brook trout and lake trout.
+Downstream from Hélène Falls, 64 kilometers from the river mouth, the river's tributaries support large breeding populations of Arctic char.